-Our American holiday of Thanksgiving brings with it the expectation that everyone will pause for 1 day and be grateful for all he or she is blessed with.
+Our American holiday of Thanksgiving brings with it the expectation that everyone will pause for 1 day and practice gratitude for all he or she is blessed with.
 Just one day.
-We are a nation of abundance and privilege, yet we frequently focus on what we don’t have and we are seeing higher numbers than ever of people experiencing anxiety and depression on a daily basis.
-There is something we can do to live happier and more fulfilling lives.
-And the answer begins with a regular gratitude practice.
+We are a nation of overabundance and privilege, yet we very frequently focus only on what we don’t have.
+Advertising and marketing agencies are very good at their jobs and they train us to focus on lack so that we need what they are peddling.
+As a mental health professional, I see an abundance of clients experiencing anxiety and depression on a daily basis.
+And there is a correlation between the two.

-In that same training, we discuss the purpose of yoga as reported in The Yoga Sutras of Patanjali- the primary text on yoga.
-The second verse of the first chapter states, in a translation that I love by Judith Hansen Lasater, that “yoga is the state in which the agitations of the mind are resolved”.
-So, we are practicing yoga to calm the mind, let go of judgment, comparison, attachment, and to become happier in our lives.
-We practice gratitude to calm the mind, become happier, and to appreciate what we already have rather than focusing on what we do not.
+Gratitude, in many ways, can be thought of as the foundation for changing thinking patterns and increasing happiness, all while being a practice simple enough for everyone.
+As a Yoga Teacher Trainer, I lead a Yoga and Positive Psychology training which highlights the parallels between the two.
+In that training, we discuss the true purpose of yoga as reported in The Yoga Sutras of Patanjali- the primary text on yoga (and it has nothing to do with physical poses).
+One of my favorite translations by Judith Hansen Lasater states that “yoga is the state in which the agitations of the mind are resolved“.
+In other words, we are ultimately practicing yoga in order to calm the mind, to let go of judgment/comparison/attachment, and to become happier in our lives.
+That sounds a lot like appreciating what we alreaady have rather than focusing on what we do not.

-Talk again soon,
+Chat again soon,